 The Vienna Festival

 As one of the icons of music and culture, Vienna holds a yearly festival highly regarded for its musical productions, from classical performances to operas and exhibitions.
 Stop in Vienna between May and June and you can see prime examples of Austria’s cultural magnificence.
-Explore Ausria when you river cruise the Danube.
-Mardi Gras The unique and rarely touched region of the Mississippi river takes river cruisers through some of USA’s famous musical and cultural hotspots, including Memphis and New Orleans.
-New Orleans in particular is known for the Mardi Gras festival where parades and floats move through the city daily.
-Cruise on the Queen of the Mississippi.
+Explore Austria when you river cruise the Danube.

-Oktoberfest Usually during the last week of September, Oktoberfest is the most famous beer festival in the world.
+Usually during the last week of September, Oktoberfest is the most famous beer festival in the world.
 Say prost! (cheers!) with the locals in Munich as you learn of Bavarian traditions, enjoy the locally brewed beers and experience a whole host of celebrations.
+See Munich on a river fly-cruise, ask one of our sales agents for more details.

 Eastern Europe has so much to offer holiday goers and explorers alike, with unique quirks, historical towns and beautiful landscapes, there is something to appeal to everyone.
 The likes of Croatia, Serbia and Bosnia are now seeing an influx of visitors from Western Europe and the welcoming locals make a trip here truly unforgettable.
 One nation in particular which is growing in popularity is Slovakia, with the capital Bratislava an absolute must on a European cruise.